-Chuka dashi or Chinese seasoning refers to powdered seasoning for Chinese and Chinese-inspired dishes.
+Chuka dashi, or Chinese seasoning, refers to powdered seasoning for Chinese and Chinese-inspired dishes.
+It’s used to make broth for ramen noodles and add umami to stir-fries.

-Chuka Dashi (中華だし) or Chuka-fu Dashi (中華風だし) refers to powdered seasonings made of chicken, pork, and oyster.
+Chuka Dashi (中華だし) or Chuka-fu Dashi (中華風だし) refers to powdered seasonings made of chicken, pork, oyster, and vegetables such as mushrooms, onion, and ginger.
 The Japanese use the instant powder for many chuka ryori, Chinese-influenced dishes.

-Real Chinese stock (湯) requires boiling several proteins such as chicken, fish and pork and aromatics for hours.
+Real Chinese stock (湯) requires boiling several proteins such as chicken, fish, pork, and aromatics for hours.
 Thus, chuka dashi is an extreme shortcut to preparing Chinese stock at home.

-You can use it to make stock by dissolving it in hot water or use it as a seasoning for stir-fries and salad dressings.
+You can use it to make stock by dissolving it in hot water or as a seasoning for stir-fries and salad dressings.

 Torigara Soup